samdotdev/SetupGuide/README.md

 ENJOY!
-If there is any open question make sure to ask in the #coding channel on the HGLabor discord server
+If there is any open question make sure to ask in the #coding channel on the [HGLabor Discord server](https://discord.gg/Hx2zgZRV5a)

 cheers,
 **Maquzo**